SUcy6/COMP2113_project/README.md

 > If someone does not care about the game score, he/she can play it as dodgeball.
 Just move the central piece to avoid catching falling pieces.
 No ending but no scores.:joy::sunglasses::joy:
 ## List of features:
 1. Information of tetrominoes is stored in a 2D `array` with element 0 or 1.
 Element in the x-th row and y-th column represents a point in game interface with coordinates (x, y), with 0 meaning no tiles and 1 meaning a unit of tile.
+2. `STL containers` are used to facilitate manipulations of tetris such as elimination.
-2. `Data structure` such as `class` will be used to create types that describe properteis of tetrominoes, including shape and orientation.
+3. `Data structure` such as `class` will be used to create types that describe properteis of tetrominoes, including shape and orientation.
-3. `Dynamic memory` is used to store the tetromino information in the middle tetris as well as the surrounding area.
+4. `Dynamic memory` is used to store the tetromino information in the middle tetris as well as the surrounding area.
 Memory will be released once the user quits the game.
-4. Newly-generated tetrominoes random in position are achieved by random numbers that represent x, y coordinates of the tiles.
+5. Newly-generated tetrominoes random in position are achieved by random numbers that represent x, y coordinates of the tiles.
 Random shapes and orientations of tiles are also generated through `random` numbers, each representing one type of tetromino.
-5. `File input and output` are used to save the game record for old users to continue the game.
+6. `File input and output` are used to save the game record for old users to continue the game.
-6. `Multiple files` are used for codes regarding different processes, such as creating the grid, reading the input, random tetrominoes generator, score calculator, etc.
+7. `Multiple files` are used for codes regarding different processes, such as creating the grid, reading the input, random tetrominoes generator, score calculator, etc.
-7. The steady falling of tetrominoes are achieved by refresh the main window in each loop.
+8. The steady falling of tetrominoes are achieved by refresh the main window in each loop, thus creating an interactive game style.
 ## List of non-standard libraries:
 NCURSES
 ## Compilation and execution instructions: